Objectives and partners

 The Pl@ntGrape project is one of the many case studies of the Pl@ntNet platform initiated in October 2009 by the Agropolis Foundation (consortium agreement between the CIRAD, INRA, INRIA and IRD) to support agronomy research and sustainable development.
 This project is carried out by the Unité Mixte Technologique Géno-Vigne®, in partnership with UMR AMAP of Montpellier.
 As such, it associates the expertise of the IFV, INRA, Montpellier SupAgro, IRD, INRIA, CNRS and the CIRAD on the subject of genetic resources of vines and new information technologies.

-The first objective of Pl@ntGrape is to make validated and updated summary information, available on the varieties and the vine clones grown in France, throughout Europe and the world.
+The first objective of Pl@ntGrape is to draw up validated and updated summary information, available on the varieties and the vine clones grown in France, throughout Europe and the world.
 This is aimed for anyone wanting information on vine varieties: vine-growers, nursery growers, technicians, researchers, students, wine connoisseurs, etc.

 The starting point of the internet site is the second edition of the "Catalogue des Variétés et clones de vigne cultivés en France" (Catalogue of Vine Varieties and Clones grown in France) published in 2007 (IFV publishers).
 Additional information and new varietal and clone sheets have been added, following registration updates and authorizations given by the Ministry of Agriculture.